iyzg/notebooks/_src/things-i-believe.md

 ### Long Tails Galore

-Most things in life worth aiming for are very long shots and success is sampled from a long tailed distribution
+Most things in life worth aiming for are very long shots and success is sampled from a long tailed distribution.

 ![An example of a very long tail](_assets/long_tail.svg)

 Because of this:

 - Maximize the amount of time you're taking shots
 - Maximize shots/time
 - Maximize long term success/shot